-- Be at risk of not meeting their targets - Be currently working at 1 year or more below Age Related Expectations(ARE) and their targets will not bring them above this level.
+- Be at risk of not meeting their targets - Be currently working at a standard well below national expectations and their targets will not bring them above this level

 - Be new entrants to the school whose needs are still being assessed - Currently have barriers to their learning, e.g. disruptive behaviour, attendance or lateness issues, mental health concerns, or the family is currently experiencing challenges or they have English as an Additional Language (EAL).